 The Society's regulators require firms and Financial Market Infrastructures (FMIs) to identify their important business services that, if disrupted, could cause intolerable levels of harm to consumers or market integrity, threaten the viability of firms or cause instability in the financial system.
 Impact tolerances should be set for each important business service and firms and FMIs should take actions to be able to remain within their impact tolerances through a range of severe but plausible disruption scenarios.
-Firms and FMIs are expected to identify and document the people, processes, technology, facilities, and information that support their important business services identified for the firms and the impact tolerances set.
-Boards are expected to ensure thay have the appropriate management information, adequate knowledge, skills and experience to provide constructive challenge to senior management and informed decisions that have consequences for operational resilience.
+Firms and FMIs are expected to identify and document the people, processes, technology, facilities, and information that support their important business services.